 Picking by Color

-Inverse transformations, raycasting, and collision detection involve some heavy mathematics.
+Untransforming involves some intricate mathematics.
 Sometimes all we want to do is figure out what object was clicked on, an operation called picking.
 We don't need an exact location of the mouse in 3D space.
-In such cases, we may be able to take this very different approach to the problem of picking: render each object in a unique color and, on a mouse event, use the color under the mouse to identify the clicked object.
+In such cases, we may be able to take this very different and non-mathematical approach: render each object in a unique color and, on a mouse event, read the color under the mouse to identify the clicked object.
+The color-identifier rendering is not shown to the viewer.

 Click on the spheres in this renderer to change which is selected: